FrayPozo/fraypozo.github.io/_news/announcement_2.md

 related_posts: false
 ---

-A accepted a Research Assistant Professor position at FIU and will join in fall 2024.
+I accepted a Research Assistant Professor position at FIU and will join in fall 2024.